yw-Hua/CStreet/README.md

   --Threshold_LowGeneNum THRESHOLD_LOWGENENUM
-                        The minimum number of genes expressed that is required for a cell to pass filtering, which is enabled only if '-- Switch_LowGeneCellsFilter' is "ON".
+                        The minimum number of genes expressed that is required for a cell to pass filtering, which is enabled only if '--Switch_LowGeneCellsFilter' is "ON".
 DEFAULT: 200.
   --Switch_Normalize {ON,OFF}
                         The switch to enable total read count normalization for each cell.
 DEFAULT: "ON".